Tucson

 Tucson requires new municipal buildings to achieve LEED Silver certification.

-Tucson does not staff any full-time employees solely dedicated to energy code compliance.
 Tucson requires plan reviews, third-party site inspection and performance testing to verify code compliance.
 The city also provides upfront support to owners and developers by walking-thru plan review questions and offering public code education.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.

 Sustainable Transportation Plan